Neverland Ranch's Owners Have Taken Steps To Avoid It Becoming A Shrine To Michael Jackson

-Time magazine reported that when Neverland Ranch first went on sale in 2015, it was specifically being marketed to people who wouldn't use the land as a museum to memorialize the singer.
-Neverland Ranch also a new name, Sycamore Valley Ranch, a change which the Wall Street Journal reported was heavily emphasized by the ranch's asset manager.
+Time magazine reported that when Neverland Ranch first went on sale in 2015, it was specifically being marketed to people who wouldn't use the land as a museum to memorialise the singer.
+Neverland Ranch also a new name, Sycamore Valley Ranch, a change which the Wall Street Journal reported was heavily emphasised by the ranch's asset manager.

 Advertisement